bergdola/automation-exercise-wt2223/pull_request_template.md

 - [ ] automated acceptance test
 - [ ] manual, exploratory test

-In case of manual test, please describe how you ran the test.
+In case of manual test, please document the test well including a set of user instructions and prerequisites.
+Each including an action, it's result, and where appropriate a screenshot.

 ## Checklist before requesting a review
 - [ ] My code follows the [coding guidelines](https://github.com/IT-REX-Platform/wiki/blob/main/dev-manuals/backend/coding-guidelines.md) of this project